The Journey to be a Tree Campus USA

 LAVC's journey to becoming a Tree Campus USA began in June 2010 with the creation of an urban forest master plan for the college.
 Following the completion of the LAVC Urban Forest Master Plan, the college realized that its unique and diverse urban forest was worthy of national recognition.

-In January 2017, Valley College was named a 2016 Tree Campus USA® for the sixth year in a row by the Arbor Day Foundation.
-Even with the growing number of colleges/universities who have strived to be a Tree Campus USA, we are still the only community college in Southern California to be awarded this unique distinction.
+In January 2018, Valley College was named a 2017 Tree Campus USA® for the seventh year in a row by the Arbor Day Foundation.

 Tree Campus USA® Tree Planting Event - October 15, 2012